Rain Barrel Workshop

 There are the obvious traffic issues as well as the air and water pollution associated with higher concentrations of automobiles and land development and redevelopment projects.

 Stormwater runoff presents numerous challenges.
 Stormwater runoff is water that originates during precipitation from rainfall or snowmelt that moves over ground during and immediately following a storm and does not infiltrate into the ground.
 In a watershed undergoing land development, such as Lower Gwynedd Township, the amount of stormwater runoff after a rainfall event can increase significantly!
-More impervious surfaces such as pavement, driveways, buildings, and parking lots prevents runoff from infiltrating into the ground.
+More impervious surfaces such as pavement, driveways, buildings, and parking lots prevent runoff from infiltrating into the ground.

 Even more problematic are the long-term effects of increasing amounts of natural habitat being turned into impermeable surfaces such as roads, driveways, parking lots and buildings.
 Some examples: